turingschool/mod-0-curriculum/session5/index.md

   <p>1.
 Introduce yourself: name, pronouns</p>
   <p>2.
 What is a book, tv show, or movie that you've read/watched recently and really enjoyed?
 Why?</p>
   <p>3.
 Accountability review: what tangible progress have you made toward your mod 0 focus skills?</p>
-  <p>4.
-Determine who will bring your breakout group questions back to the whole group</p>
   <p>Have extra time?
 Share what extra things you're doing to get ready to start school at Turing.</p>
 </div>